-- Take your device outside to an open area away from tall buildings and trees. - Remain stationary for a few minutes.
+- Take your device outside to an open area away from tall buildings and trees. - · Remain stationary for a few minutes.

-Resetting the Device
+Restarting the Device

-If the device stops responding, you may need to reset it.
+If the device stops responding, you may need to restart it.

-- NOTE: Resetting the device may erase your data or settings. - 1 Hold () for 15 seconds. - The device turns off. - 2 Hold () for one second to turn on the device.
+NOTE: Restarting the device may erase your data or settings.

+- 1 Hold LIGHT for 15 seconds.
+The device turns off. - 2 Hold LIGHT for one second to turn on the device.